The SF 50 is the official form the government uses to determine your retirement eligibility and to calculate your federal retirement pension.

 Believe me, it’s worth it to spend twice as much time doing this process correctly than half as much time and missing something. 🙂

-And if you do find you’re missing a form, or there is a typo, you want to give yourself as much time as possible to get it corrected – before it effects your retirement.
+If you are missing a form, or there is a typo, you want to give yourself as much time as possible to get it corrected.
+Make sure you get it corrected before it impacts your federal retirement plans.

 Polite Persistence Pays Off